-Chair-Elect - Deborah A. Kuhls, MD, FACS, FCCM, University of Nevada School of Medicine, Las Vegas, Nevada USA
+Chair – Deborah A. Kuhls, MD, FACS, FCCM, University of Nevada School of Medicine, Las Vegas, Nevada, USA

-Secretary/Treasurer - Kathleen To, MD, FCCM, R Adams Cowley Shock Trauma Center, VA Maryland Health Care System, Baltimore, Maryland, USA
+Chair-Elect – Kathleen B. To, MD, FACS, FCCM, University of Maryland Medical Center, R. Adams Cowley Shock Trauma Center, Baltimore, Maryland, USA

 Natasha Keric, MD, Vice Chair, Banner Health, Phoenix, Arizona, USA